 This makes Montenegro a country perfect to explore on one short vacation while leaving space to come back ever and again for leisure activities.

 To allow us utmost flexibility– mainly to stop and snap the stunning landscapes — my friend Resi di Berlino and I rented a car.
 We found a deal on billiger-mietwagen.de: 12 days, fully insured, no excess, unlimited kilometers, two drivers for €376.
-The main roads are rather new and make driving a breeze.
+The main roads are somewhat new and make driving a breeze.
 However, further into the country, the two-lane highways are replaced by narrow serpentine roads requiring nerves and patience from the driver.
 The only toll road is the Sozina tunnel, connecting the coast and Skadar Lake (toll fee is€2.50).
-Check back over the coming week to see in-depth posts on the places we visited.

 If you decide against your own car, most of the country is easily navigated on public transport; this means mainly buses plus a small but useful train network running from Podgorica to Niksic, and from Bar at the coast (via Podgorica) to Belgrade in Serbia.
 Neither Kotor nor Budva is connected by train.

 As a slow traveler, I took almost two whole weeks to roam the country, however, it is easily doable in less time.
-If you have only one week and you want to keep it simple, I recommend you begin by booking 4 nights in Budva to eat your fill of fish and seafood and explore.
+If you have only one week and you want to keep it simple, I recommend you begin by booking four nights in Budva to eat your fill of fish and seafood and explore.
 In a nutshell, this is my suggested 1-week itinerary for Montenegro: